Profile of April Mason

 Mason came to K-State from the position of Dean of the College of Applied Human Sciences at Colorado State University.
 In this position, April gave leadership to the academic programs of the College.
 Before Colorado State University, Mason was on the faculty and served as an administrator at Purdue University in the College of Consumer and Family Science and the Department of Foods and Nutrition.

 Mason holds her doctorate degree in Nutrition and her master's degree in Botany from Purdue University, West Lafayette, IN and her undergraduate degree in Biology from University of Mount Union in Alliance, Ohio.
-Mason’s faculty home at Kansas State University is as a professor in the Department of Human Nutrition.
+Mason’s faculty home at Kansas State University is as a professor in the Department of Food, Nutrition, Dietetics, and Health.
 Her primary research areas have been food security and nutrient availability from plant food products.
 April has traveled extensively with her research work, most notably in Costa Rica and Indonesia.